Marxism and religion: Anatoly Lunacharsky

-Kim Il-Sung on religion
+Kim Il-Sung

 North Korean leader Kim Il Sung wrote about religion in the context of Korea's national liberation struggle against Japan.
 In that context, Kim criticized the Protestant Christian creed, stating that while "[t]here is no law preventing religious believers from making the revolution," their lack of action led to "non-resistance" and psalms alone could not block the Japanese guns when "decisive battles" were necessary.

 Kim's writings addressed the "opium of the people" metaphor twice, both in the context of responding to comrades who object to working with religious groups (Chonbulygo and Chondoism).
 In the first instance, Kim replies that a person is "mistaken" if he or she believes the proposition that religion is the "opium of the people" can be applied in all instances, explaining that if a religion "prays for dealing out divine punishment to Japan and blessing the Korean nation" then it is a "patriotic religion" and its believers are patriots.
 In the second, Kim states that Marx's metaphor "must not be construed radically and unilaterally" because Marx was warning against "the temptation of a religious mirage and not opposing believers in general."
 Because the communist movement in Korea was fighting a struggle for "national salvation" against Japan, Kim writes that anyone with a similar agenda can join the struggle and that "even a religionist ... must be enrolled in our ranks without hesitation."

-In Marxist–Leninist states
+Religion in Marxist–Leninist states

-Religion in the Soviet Union
+Soviet Union

 The Soviet Union was an atheist state in which religion was largely discouraged and at times heavily persecuted.
 According to various Soviet and Western sources, over one-third of the country's people still professed religious belief (Christianity and Islam had the most believers).
 Christians belonged to various churches: Orthodox, which had the largest number of followers; Catholic; Oriental Orthodox (mainly Armenian Apostolic Church) and Baptist and other Protestant denominations.
 The majority of the Islamic faithful were Sunni (with a notable Shia minority, mainly in Azerbaijan), while Judaism also had many followers.
 Other religions, which were practiced by a relatively small number of believers, included Buddhism and Shamanism.
 After 1941 in the Stalin era, religious persecution was greatly reduced.
 To gather support from the masses during World War II, the Stalin government re-opened thousands of temples and extinguished the League of Militant Atheists.
 Atheist propaganda returned to a lesser extent during the Khrushchev government and continued in a less strict way during the Brezhnev years.

 The role of religion in the daily lives of Soviet citizens varied greatly, but two-thirds of the Soviet population were irreligious.
 About half the people, including members of the ruling Communist Party and high-level government officials, professed atheism.
 For the majority of Soviet citizens, religion seemed irrelevant.
 Prior to its collapse in late 1991, official figures on religion in the Soviet Union were not available.
 State atheism in the Soviet Union was known as gosateizm.